Who we are:

 Rachel

-I've grown up on and in the water around boats, so it's a big part of who I am.
-My love for the water runs deep, having spent countless hours alongside Tash on her boat and exploring the ocean's depths through diving.
-This profound connection to the marine world fuels what I do, not just for enjoyment, but for its protection.
-With a love of writing and public speaking, my role is to help make Natasha's voice heard and promote our adventures.
+I've grown up on and in the water and around boats, so it's a big part of who I am.
+My love for the water runs deep, having spent countless hours alongside Tash on her boat and exploring the ocean through diving (my happy place!).
+I'm also a volunteer at Cowes RNLI, which I thoroughly enjoy being apart of.

 The boats: